 Although it does not contain any protein, adding peanuts to it when cooked traditionally can make it a protein-rich breakfast option for children.

 - Oats: Oats are gluten-free whole grains rich in vitamins, minerals, fiber, essential fatty acids, and antioxidants.
-Studies show that it contains more protein and fat than most grains.
+Studies show that it contains more fat, fiber and protein than most grains.
 Oats are also a rich source of beta-glucan, which helps keep the cholesterol in check.

-Oats are very versatile and is a great choice for picky-eaters.
+Oats are very versatile and are a great choice for picky-eaters.
 Sweet or savory, oats can be prepared as per your child’s taste preferences.

 - Millets: In India, millets were a staple and were consumed widely before wheat and rice took over.
 However, they are making a swift and steady comeback to our plates.
 There are different types of millets and these include bajra or the pearl millet, jowar, and ragi.